 These scholarships are open to outstanding graduate students planning to enroll or already enrolled in thesis-based programs (Master’s or Doctoral level) in any discipline in the sciences, engineering, humanities, and social sciences.

 The George Cooper Killam Prizes

 Inaugurated in 2016 as a tribute to George Cooper who was a Killam Trustee for 34 years (24 as Managing Trustee), these prizes are awarded annually to the top ranked Master’s and top ranked Doctoral award winner from the new cohort of Izaak Killam Memorial Scholarship recipients.

 The Killam Memorial Chairs are academics of the highest distinction and are appointed for five-year terms by a committee chaired by the Provost and the Vice President Research.
 The awards provide salary relief, with an additional Faculty commitment towards research funding.

 Faculty of Science Killam Prize

-The Faculty of Science Killam Prize was established in 1994/95 by the Faculty of Science of Dalhousie University in recognition of the financial support provided to the Faculty by the Killam Endowment.
-One prize is awarded annually to enhance the careers of the most promising scientists in the Faculty of Science who have obtained their doctorate within the preceding eleven years.
-The winners must demonstrate exceptional research ability through their contributions to scientific knowledge.
-The prize is accompanied by an award of $2,000.
+This prize is awarded annually to enhance the careers of the most promising scientists in the Faculty of Science.
+The recipients must have obtained their doctorate within the preceding eleven years and demonstrate exceptional research ability through their contributions to scientific knowledge.

 Faculty of Science Killam Professorships